SiyiP/linked-blog-starter-md/11 HEENT/SFP Brain Tumors I+II_Carroll.md

 	5. unpredictably distrib hamartomata - happen in many organs with brain + kidney most involved
 	6. 2-10% of subependymal lesions in brain progress to become brain tumors
 	7. we see tubers - potato-like things appearing - **the seizure foci**
-	8. candle gutterings = subependymal nodules in the ventricles !!! can progress to become subependymal giant cell astrocytomas ![[Screenshot 2025-11-03 at 2.56.40 AM.png|345x296]]
+	8. candle gutterings = subependymal nodules in the ventricles !!! can progress to become subependymal giant cell astrocytomas ![[TSC seizure tubers and SEGAs candle gutterings.png|345x296]]
 	9. SEGAs -  <mark style="background: #FFF3A3A6;">subependymal giant cell astrocytomas = associated with ventriculomegaly</mark> + are often calcified
 		1.  fluid-spilled spaces in a brain (ventricles) are larger than usual.